DuPont, with Deere & Co, to roll out precision farming program

-(Reuters) - DuPont Pioneer, the agricultural seed unit of DuPont DD.N, said Friday that it has aligned with farm machinery company Deere & Co (DE.N) in a race against rival Monsanto Co to provide farmers with enhanced “precision agriculture” analyses aimed at maximizing crop production.
+Nov 8 (Reuters) - DuPont Pioneer, the agricultural seed unit of DuPont, said Friday that it has aligned with farm machinery company Deere & Co in a race against rival Monsanto Co to provide farmers with enhanced “precision agriculture” analyses aimed at maximizing crop production.

 The programs these companies will roll out next year will give farmers guidance on a number of field management decisions, including planting, crop treatment, pest control and even the best time to harvest.